zonemaster/zonemaster/docs/contact-and-mailing-lists.md

 published, but also to report on severe security problems.

 The members of the list are not able to post any messages to the list.
-This if for one-way communication only.
+This is for one-way communication only.

 To sign-up on the list, go to
 https://lists.iis.se/mailman/listinfo/zonemaster-announce